Calvatia cyathiformis: Description

-The fruiting body is 5–20 cm high and/or broad.
+The fruiting body is 5-20 cm high and/or broad.
 When young it is relatively smooth and spherical or slightly flattened and can be white, purplish or brownish.
 It has a chocolate-brown or purple-colored gleba with a smooth exoperidium.
 As it matures, it often becomes pear- or top-shaped and the exterior skin takes on a dark or silvery colour.
 As it ages the exterior dries and cracks and the fleshy spore-bearing interior breaks away to be distributed by wind and rain.
 After the spores completely disperse, a sterile base in the form of a soft leathery cup remains on the ground.

-According to MushroomExpert.Com, the spores are 3.5–7.5 μm in diameter, "round, spiny or warty to nearly smooth.
+The spores are 3.5–7.5 μm in diameter, "round, spiny or warty to nearly smooth.
 Capillitial threads 3–7.5 μm wide; thick-walled; minutely pitted."
 The spore mass turns from white to yellow to dull purple or purple-brown at maturity.